Plum Village Tradition: Mindfulness and emotions

 With mindfulness, one is more than their emotions but is also form, feelings, perceptions, mental formations, and consciousness.
 Perceptions are impermanent, and one can feel an emotion, recognize it, meet it, and feel the actual sensation rather than the expectation of what the sensation should be.
 The goal is to not identify or attach to emotions such as suffering or happiness or be caught in stories about one's happiness or suffering.
 Addressing emotions is described can be addressed like holding a crying baby, instead of punishing the baby one can cradle it, embracing the emotion and meeting it with compassion.

 Nhat Hanh describes emotions as this,"Being at peace doesn't mean our thoughts and feelings are frozen.
 Being at peace is not the same as being anesthetized.
 A peaceful mind does not mean a mind empty of thoughts, sensations, and emotions...Fury, hatred, shame, faith, doubt, impatience, disgust, desire, sorrow, and anguish are also mind...Our mind is our self.
 We cannot suppress it.
-We must treat it with respect, with gentleness, and absolutely without violence."Through life and even through mediation, one can feel emotions and sensations that are not always positive.
+We must treat it with respect, with gentleness, and absolutely without violence."Through life and even through meditation, one can feel emotions and sensations that are not always positive.
 Without suffering, people have no ways to cultivate understanding, insight, and compassion.
 It is by contacting suffering, touching suffering, and looking deeply at the nature of suffering that understanding arises.
 Plum Village also teaches that suffering is not ours alone but shared.
 Transforming suffering is possible, and can have an impact on the greater consciousness of our society.
 With an understanding of suffering it is natural that one develops the energy of compassion.
 And the energy of compassion, once developed begins to heal each person and the world.
 Understanding and compassion emerge from suffering, much like a lotus flower grows out of the mud.
 This is why avoiding suffering is not a wise approach.
 Because of this, it is important to practice not alone but supported by the Sangha, practice compassion, nourish, and develop insight into interbeing, impermanence, no-self, transforming collective consciousness, addressing the community, and the eightfold path.

 Plum Village acknowledges that there is an inner child within everyone, and the inability to see that child within us is a form of ignorance.
 As ignorance is in each cell of our body and consciousness, so is an inner child and their suffering.
 Suffering arises from a lack of compassion and understanding.
 By cultivating mindfulness, along with the energies of understanding and compassion for our inner wounded child, we can significantly reduce our pain.
 Practices include listening to them with compassion and using mindfulness to improve stored consciousness, Rather than viewing healing as an individual pursuit, Plum Village emphasizes its collective.
 Our suffering is not isolated but influenced by and contributing to the consciousness of our ancestors, family, and community.
 Healing the inner child, therefore, becomes a practice of relieving collective suffering and nurturing love and understanding across generations.